FabioMs27/CodingExercises/README.md

-# codingExercises
+# CodingExercises
-Exercises or challenges from many subjects including Programming and Design.
+Exercises or challenges based on many subjects including Programming and Design.